TykTechnologies/tyk-operator/pkg/snapshot/README.md

 ![Created APIs on Tyk Dashboard](./img/apis.png)

-If we would like to specify metadata of the `test-api-5`, we can update Config Data of the ApiDefinition, as follows.
+If we would like to specify metadata of the `test-api-5`, we can update Config Data of the ApiDefinition as follows.

 ![Config Data feature of ApiDefinition objects](./img/config-data.png)